mikepierce/YTYGraphTransforms/README.md

       *Condition* is `GraphQ`.

 # ToDo

- - Have some kind of code review done.
-See if any of the functions can be made more efficient.
-   Ask if there is some better way (that I don't already know) to organize a Mathematica package.
  - Change the *strictness* second argument in `WyeTriangleParents` and `WyeTriangleAncestors` and all the arguments in `WyeTriangleWyeFamily` to utilize [`OptionsPattern[]`](https://reference.wolfram.com/language/ref/OptionsPattern.html) and [`OptionsValue[]`](https://reference.wolfram.com/language/ref/OptionValue.html).
  - Add a feature to `WyeTriangleWyeFamily` (and maybe to the Ancestor/Descendent functions too) to produce a graphic of the family showing the lineage.
- - Add any other functions that are fundamental to wye-triangle or triangle-wye transforms.
- - Be open to suggestions/recommendations/requests.